danbikle/rollup/README.md

 bash
 ```

-* Un-tar zip files from the tar files:
+* Un-tar zip files from the tar files into a folder called: 'zip':

 ```bash
 cd ~/rollup/data